- Academic Advising

 May I provide accommodations to a student who is not registered with Center for Accessibility Resources?

-If a student asks for an accommodation and you have not received a Semester Accommodations Request form (SAR), which verifies eligibility for accommodations; please contact email@example.com immediately.
-Faculty is strongly advised not to provide accommodations to students who do not follow university procedures for obtaining accommodations by registering with Center for Accessibility Resources.
-Similarly, if a student asks you for an accommodation, and that specific accommodation is not listed in the SAR, you are not obligated to provide it.
-If you are uncertain about your obligations, please contact Center for Accessibility Resources.
+If a student asks for an accommodation and you have not received an SAR form, which verifies eligibility for accommodations, please contact firstname.lastname@example.org immediately.
+Faculty is strongly advised not to provide accommodations to students who do not follow university procedures for obtaining accommodations by registering with the Center for Accessibility Resources.
+Similarly, if a student asks you for an accommodation and that specific accommodation is not listed in the SAR, you are not obligated to provide it.
+If you are uncertain about your obligations, please contact the Center for Accessibility Resources.

 Do I have to provide the accommodations listed in the SAR if they do not fit with my belief system or teaching style?